EXC3ll3NTrhyTHM/vertex-k-labeling/k_labeling_algorithms_report.md

 ## 1. Introduction

 ### 1.1.
-Problem Statement
+Overview

-The vertex k-labeling problem is a fundamental challenge in graph theory that involves assigning positive integer labels to the vertices of a graph such that all edge weights (defined as the sum of labels of incident vertices) are distinct.
-Formally, given a graph $G = (V, E)$, a k-labeling is a function $f: V \rightarrow \{1, 2, \ldots, k\}$ such that for any two edges $\{u, v\}$ and $\{x, y\}$ in $E$, we have $f(u) + f(v) \neq f(x) + f(y)$ unless $\{u, v\} = \{x, y\}$.
-The edge irregularity strength of a graph, denoted $es(G)$, is the minimum value of $k$ for which such a labeling exists.

-This report investigates the vertex k-labeling problem on two specific families of structured graphs: Circulant graphs $C_n(S)$ and Mongolian Tent graphs $MT(m,n)$.
+This report addresses the vertex k-labeling problem, which involves assigning positive integer labels to graph vertices such that all edge weights (sum of incident vertex labels) are distinct.
+The goal is to find the minimum $k$ for which such a labeling exists, known as the edge irregularity strength, $es(G)$.
+We investigate this problem on Circulant graphs $C_n(S)$ and Mongolian Tent graphs $MT(m,n)$.

-The primary goal of this project is to design, implement, and compare three distinct algorithmic approaches: a backtracking algorithm, an intelligent heuristic algorithm, and a fast heuristic algorithm for solving the k-labeling problem on these specified graph types.

 ### 1.2.
-Project Objectives
+Objectives and Scope

-The key objectives of this project are:

-- Implement data structures to represent Circulant and Mongolian Tent graphs using efficient adjacency list representations
-- Develop a backtracking algorithm to find optimal k-labelings with guaranteed correctness
-- Develop heuristic intelligent and heuristic fast algorithms that provide approximate solutions for larger problem instances
-- Conduct a comprehensive comparative analysis of the three algorithms based on performance, solution quality, and computational efficiency
-- Analyze the theoretical time complexity and practical hardware limitations of each algorithmic approach
+Our primary objective is to design, implement, and compare three algorithmic approaches: a backtracking algorithm (for optimal solutions), and intelligent and fast heuristic algorithms (for approximate solutions on larger instances).
+We aim to analyze their performance, solution quality, and computational efficiency.
+The study focuses on Circulant graphs $C_n(n-5)$ and Mongolian Tent graphs $MT(3,n)$ for $n$ up to 50.
+While the backtracking algorithm guarantees optimality, its exponential complexity limits it to small graphs.
+Heuristic algorithms offer practical solutions for larger instances, though without optimality guarantees.
+All experiments are conducted on a standard desktop environment, and parallel implementations are not covered.

 ### 1.3.
-Scope & Limitations

-This study focuses on Circulant graphs $C_n(n-5)$ for $n$ up to 50 and Mongolian Tent graphs $MT(3,n)$ for $n$ up to 50.
-The backtracking algorithm provides optimal solutions but is computationally limited to small graph instances due to its exponential time complexity.
-The heuristic intelligent and heuristic fast algorithms assume that randomized multi-attempt greedy search can find good solutions quickly, though they do not guarantee optimality or even feasibility in all cases.

-The experimental evaluation is conducted on a standard desktop computing environment, and results may vary on different hardware configurations.
-The study does not address parallel or distributed implementations of the algorithms.

-### 1.4.
 Report Structure

-This report is organized into six main sections.
-Following this introduction, Section 2 details the algorithmic strategies and system design, including algorithm descriptions and pseudocode.
-Section 3 presents experimental results and comparative analysis.
-Section 4 is the perfomance analysis.
-Section 5 concludes with findings and suggestions for future work.
+This report is organized into five main sections: Introduction, Algorithmic Strategies & System Design, Experimental Results & Comparative Analysis, Performance Analysis, and Conclusions & Future Work.

 ## 2. Algorithmic Strategies & System Design